TheodoreGisis/MyOwnRaspberryPiCloudServer/README.md

        sudo chmod 750 nextcloud -R
        sudo chown www-data:www-data nextcloud -R

-   The next step is to create the database for nextcloud
+   The next step is to create the database for nextcloud(type one by one the following commands):

        sudo mysql
        CREATE USER 'nextcloud' IDENTIFIED BY 'password';